lyndongeo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 13; Script that prints a number with 2 decimal places Task 14; script that converts a number from base 10 to base 16 a script that encodes and decodes text using the rot13 encryption
+Task 13; Script that prints a number with 2 decimal places Task 14; script that converts a number from base 10 to base 16 a script that encodes and decodes text using the rot13 encryption script that prints every other line from the input, starting with the first line